“Servants, be submissive to your masters with all fear, not only to the good and gentle, but also to the harsh.”

 Servants

-“Servants” here is not the normal word for “slaves.”
-This word means a house slave.
-This person serves in a menial sense, as a house servant.
-These servants were domestic servants who lived with their masters and served in the house itself.
-Even though they were domestic servants, many of them were doctors, teachers, musicians, actors and stewards over great estates.
+“Servants” here is not the usual word for “slaves.”
+This word means a house-slave.
+This person serves in a menial sense, a house-servant.
+These servants were domestic servants who lived with their masters serving in the house itself.
+Even though they were domestic servants, many were doctors, teachers, musicians, actors, and stewards over great estates.

 This role was relevant to a large number of Peter’s readers.
-Both servants and slaves made up a significant number of the early church members.
-During the writing of 1 Peter there were about 60 million slaves.
-Romans looked upon a slave as a “thing,” not a person.
-However, the lot of these slaves was not always wretched.
+Both servants and slaves made up a significant number of early church members.
+During the writing of First Peter, there were about 60 million slaves.
+Romans looked upon them as a “thing,” not a person.
+A lot of these slaves were not always wretched.
 Many of them were loved and treated as members of the family.
-Still, they remained “things” with nothing in the world to call their own, including themselves.
-The Romans thought that because they were the master of the world, they shouldn’t have to work; work was for slaves.
+However well they might be treated, they remained things with nothing in the world to call their own, including themselves.
+The Romans thought if they were the master of the world, why should they do work.
+Let the slaves do that.

-Into this situation Christianity came with its message that every person is precious in the sight of God.
+Into this situation, Christianity came with its message that every person is precious in the sight of God.
 This was indeed good news.
-Within the church the social barrier was broken between slaves and citizens of the Roman Empire.
+Within the church, the social barrier was broken down between slaves and citizens of the Roman Empire.
 Callistus, one of the earliest bishops of Rome, was a slave.
-In the church, it was quite possible for a slave to be the chairman of the board and his master a member of the congregation.
+A slave could be the chairman of the board and his master a member of the congregation.
 This was a revolutionary idea.

 This gave rise to the danger that the slave might take advantage of his master.
 He might shirk his work and do as he liked.